 The American workplace has changed dramatically over the last two decades, and so have the inherent hazards for workers.
 New, bigger, more powerful equipment has come online.
 New chemicals and other toxic substances have come into routine use.
 New production and construction methods have been introduced.

-Created in 1971, the Occupational Safety and Health Administration, OSHA, is charged with protecting workers in the workplace, empowered to adopt regulations on a range of worker-safety topics, and to enforce those regulations to the point of pursuing criminal violations of the law.
+Created in 1971, the Occupational Safety and Health Administration, OSHA, is charged with protecting workers in the workplace by adopting regulations on a range of health and safety topics and enforcing those regulations, even to the point of pursuing criminal violations of the law.
 In its early years, OSHA aggressively attacked the myriad safety problems in American workplaces, to great effect – fewer injuries and fewer deaths.
 But the war on regulation launched during the Reagan years began a steady decline in OSHA’s ambition and effectiveness, and progress preventing workplace injuries has stopped.

 Today, OSHA casts an exceedingly small shadow on the American workplace.
 It has been starved of the resources it needs to keep up with regulatory challenges and burdened with analytical requirements by adverse court decisions and congressional action.
 The result is that new safety standards can take a decade or more to implement, and enforcement of existing standards is sporadic at best.